Frequently Asked Bondsman Questions

 Key factors are fast, easy and affordability.
 A bonding company will provide expertise throughout the duration of the case(s).

-• How much do bail bonds cost?
+How much does a bail bond cost?

-• How is bail determined?
+How is the bail determined?

 Judges determine the amount on several factors, including but not limited to nature of the crime, defendants ties to the community and previous history.

-• How long does it take to be released from jail?
+How long does it take to be released from jail?

 Depending on the staff availability at the jail, this process can take 2-12 hours.

-• How does the collateral process work?
+How does the collateral process work?

 Collateral can be anything considered “of value” that can secure the bond.
 It is used as an incentive to ensure the appearance of the defendant.
 Collateral is returned once the case(s) has been adjudicated.

-• Who is an indemnitor/guarantor?
+Who is an indemnitor/guarantor?

 Also referred to as “co-signer”.
 This is another person’s legal obligation/responsibility, in which will sign the bail bond on behalf of the defendant.